Air Pollution from Particulate Matter

 No counties in Texas are currently designated nonattainment nor are any counties in maintenance status for the primary annual PM2.5 standard.

 State designation recommendations to the EPA based on 2010 through 2012 data are due December 13, 2013.
 The EPA's final designations are expected by December 12, 2014.
+The latest near-road monitoring schedule has monitors in Dallas-Fort Worth and Houston-Galveston-Brazoria areas to be operational on January 1, 2015 with monitors in Austin-Round Rock and San Antonio areas to be operational on January 1, 2017.

 For additional information, please visit the EPA's Particulate Matter Regulatory Actions Web page.